MTC, ABAG Invite Residents to Shape Bay Area's Future

 Time: 9 a.m. to 11 a.m.

-Location: College of San Mateo Farmer's Market, 55-57 W. Perimeter Road, Hillsborough
+Location: College of San Mateo Farmer's Market, 1700 W. Hillsdale, San Mateo

 Date: Sunday, October 20, 2019